ocadotechnology/aimmo/docs/architecture/games/worker-manager.md

 ---

-The worker has the following responsibilities:
+The worker manager has the following responsibilities:
 * Creating new workers
 * Deleting old workers
 * Updating worker code

-By worker, we are referring to the thread (in local mode) or pod (in k8s mode) that actually runs the player's code.
 Note that there is a difference between avatars (represented in the game as `AvatarWrapper`) and a worker.
 The first is a representation in the simulation only, while the latter represents the thread / pod.
 It is important that `WorkerManager` has no interaction with simulation logic.